The Love God?: Reception

 Los Angeles Times critic Kevin Thomas called the film "one of the intentionally funniest and most pertinent pictures to come out of Universal in years."

 In the San Francisco Examiner, Stanley Eichelbaum described the film as "an engaging spoof on the current vogue for the sexual put on."

 According to Don Knotts, resistance to seeing him in anything other than clean family films was greater than Universal Pictures had anticipated, and they had trouble booking The Love God? in theaters: "I'm not sure how many, but I heard that a great number of theaters turned the picture down.
 In any case, it did not do well at all."
 The film was rated M (for "Mature Audiences", later replaced with PG) by the Motion Picture Association when it was released.
 In later years, changes to the film rating system meant that this rating was no longer considered sufficient for The Love God?, so the film's rating was bumped up to PG-13 (for "Parents Strongly Cautioned") and given the flag "sex-related material."

-The film was panned by Judith Crist when it premiered on television, who said that its "smutty pseudo-satire on pornography, civil liberties and bird-watching would be rated as sub-Z by anyone with a knowledge of the alphabet, let alone an iota of taste."
+The film was panned by Judith Crist when it premiered on television.
+She said that its "smutty pseudo-satire on pornography, civil liberties and bird-watching would be rated as sub-Z by anyone with a knowledge of the alphabet, let alone an iota of taste."